Employee Stock Purchase Plans (ESPP) 101

 Key Tax Considerations for ESPP

-• Qualified vs. Non-Qualified ESPP: Depending on the terms of the ESPP, it may be considered a qualified or non-qualified plan.
-Qualified plans are eligible for certain tax benefits, while non-qualified plans are subject to different tax rules.
+Qualified vs. Non-Qualified ESPP: Depending on the terms of the ESPP, it may be considered a qualified or non-qualified plan.
+Qualified plans are eligible for certain tax benefits, like allowing for tax on the gain to be delayed untill you sell your ESPP shares.
+Non-qualified plans, on the other hand, generally require the discount provided by the ESPP to be added to your income once the purchase happens, even if you hold onto the shares.

 Key Limitations of ESPP